 Open Dialogues: Stories from the LGBTQ Community is a series of targeted activities within the Center’s multi-disciplinary programming that are considerate of issues and narratives within the LGBTQ community in Hollywood and throughout Broward County.
 Open Dialogues was created to engage with the stories and identities of a diverse cross-section of LGBTQ residents while fostering conversations within the community at large.

 The project features an original gallery exhibition of a newly commissioned short documentary film directed by award-winning filmmaker Freddy Rodriguez.
 The exhibition will include artifacts from the Stonewall Museum & Archives in Wilton Manors and text by Hollywood-based author Julie Marie Wade.
-Wade will present a reading of her poems and prose on October 3.

 Open Dialogues is funded by a grant from the Community Foundation of Broward as part of Broward Pride, one of the 10 Issues That Matter most to Broward’s future.
 Broward Pride seeks to catalyze institutional culture change within organizations to openly welcome and include LGBT residents.